Baked Teriyaki Salmon is an easy dish that doesn't take long to cook up. A few simple steps and dinner is on the table.

 Using a food processor, add two avocados with the peel and seed removed.

-- 2 tsp of chopped shallots (chop them before the food processor or risk having chunks)
+- 2 teaspoon of chopped shallots (chop them before the food processor or risk having chunks)

 - The juice of ½ of a lime.
 If the lime isn't juicy add more.

 - 2 teaspoon of freshly grated ginger

 - ½ teaspoon of kosher salt

 - half of serrano pepper. (cut in half and add in the bottom part of the pepper

 - 2 tablespoon of sour cream, or yogurt, or heavy cream